owncloud/ocis/docs/extensions/storage/apps.md

 The apps will register their supported mime types automatically, so that users can open supported files with them.

-Administrators can set default applications on a per mimetype basis and also allow the creation of new files for certain mime types.
+Administrators can set default applications on a per mime type basis and also allow the creation of new files for certain mime types.
 This per mime type configuration also features a description, file extension option and an icon.

-In order to modify the mime type config you need to set `STORAGE_APP_REGISTRY_MIMETYPES_JSON=.../mimetypes.json` to a valid JSON file with a content like this:
+In order to modify the mime type config you need to set `STORAGE_APP_REGISTRY_MIMETYPES_JSON=.../mimetypes.json` to a valid JSON file with content like this:

 ```json
 [